+Step 1.
 Roll out enough fondant to cover a cylinder.
 Cut straight edges on three sides of the fondant (top and sides).
 You may wish to cut a little extra and trim excess away later.

+Step 2.
 Paint some glue around the cylinder (not the top and bottom)

 You may wish to soften the join line by gently rubbing a bit of shortening with your fingers into the line, but I don’t do too much and just face the seam towards the back of the cake.

-Stand the cylinder upright.
+Step 6.Stand the cylinder upright.
 At this stage you can use a smoother to make sure the surface of the fondant is all smooth and wrinkle free.
 Apply a bit of glue to the top.

+Step 7.
 Place the cone on top.

 The strips are about half an inch in width – I use another straight frill cutter as a measuring guide to ensure even strips.
 I just place it next to the scallop cutter as shown in pic above.

+Step 9.
 Apply a thin layer of glue to the cone where the first strip will go.

 Start at the back and go around the cone, cutting the strip where the ends will meet.
 Apply the next rounds in the same way.

+Step 11.
 Once at the top, use scissors to cut off any excess.
 Rub the join lines around the top to smooth out join lines.